r-craig73/volunteer_tracker/readme.md

 4. Saves all projects.
 5. Returns all projects from the database to a saved array, each element is a project variable.
 6. Returns project's title.
-7. Returns project's id (nil) before saving.
+7. Returns project's id (nil) before saving, returns project id value (integer) after saving.
-8. Returns project's id value (integer) after saving.
+8. Returns a project by finding the project_id number.
-9. Returns a project by finding the project_id number (ongoing).
+9. TBD

 ### Logic specs (rspec), class Volunteer
 1. Returns true when two names are the same.